michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0048.md

 - adj: contrary to accepted morality (especially sexual morality) or convention
 - adj: contrary to or forbidden by law
 ### Family
+- illicit: illicitly, illicitness+
-illicit: illicitly, illicitness+;licit: illicit, liciter, licitly, licitness
+- licit: illicit, liciter, licitly, licitness
 ### Examples
 - Baseball officials refused to confront the problem for years, then became more aggressive than other pro leagues in policing the use of illicit drugs.
 - In many cases, that legal traffic morphed into massive illicit immigration.